cole-brokamp/dotfiles/README.md

-# shell_scripts
+## shell_scripts

-My personal shell scripts
+Most of shell scripts are for bash or R.  Run any script without arguments to see a description of what it does and an example usage.